mbaldwinsmith/virtu-awake/TASKS.md

 - Fix memory triggering: currently interrupted by job finishing on short sessions and never fires on deep sessions.
 - Recreation gain is effectively zero even after minutes; rebalance/gate so it rises slowly but reliably post-threshold.
 - Pods now use `tickerType: Normal` so CompVRPod ticks fire; retest in-pod timers/joy/memories with Dev logs.
+- Dream pod removed; keep future tasks scoped to the standard VR pod only.